kakearney/polygonlabel-pkg/README.md

 ## `polygonlabel.m` Documentation

-This function was designed to label convex polygons on a map, where you want to find a nice open space within the polygon to place a label.
-The "best" place to label often isn't the centroid of the polygon.
+This function was designed to label polygons on a map, where you want to find a nice open space within the polygon to place a label.
+The "best" place to label often isn't the centroid of the polygon, or the center of the bounding box, particularly when dealing with non-convex polygons or polygons with holes in them.

 This is designed to be used with cartesian coordinate polygons; project map polygons prior to calling.
-For very complex polygons, I recommend reducing the number of vertices prior to calling this function, since extra vertices can increase computation time significantly.
+For very complex polygons, I recommend reducing the number of vertices (via `reducem` or similar) prior to calling this function, since extra vertices can increase computation time significantly.

 The underlying algorithm is based on Kang & Elhami, 2001, ("Using